John Cleese's latest two characters complete special BBC radio show (5,4)

 'character' becomes 'e'.

-'character' becomes 'ends' (I can't justify this - if you can you should believe this answer much more).
+'character' becomes 'ends' (I can't explain this - if you can you should give a lot more credence to this answer).

 'loo'+'s'+'e'+'ends'='LOOSE ENDS'